zhengdaqi/wangyin/_posts/2013-04-13-dependent-type.md

 ---
 layout: default
-title: What are Dependent Types
+title: What are Dependent Types for a Very Long Title
 ---

 This is just a test.